babylonhealth/ios-playbook/Cookbook/Technical-Documents/WritingAProposal.md

 ### Have the meeting

-* Don't forget to create the zoom meeting and update the Outlook invite with the woom link before the meeting
+* Don't forget to create the zoom meeting and update the Outlook invite with the Zoom link before the meeting
 * Your coworkers are supposed to have given feedback on the PR up to 2 hours before the meeting
 * The proposal author is responsible for driving the meeting, taking notes, and draft a plan to implement the change if the proposal gets accepted